pfieffer/OneSignalPN/README.md

 ## OneSignal Basic Setup
->Get Push Notifications from OneSignal console to Android App
+>Get Push Notifications from OneSignal console to Android App.
+The app has no background service atm, so the app has to be running in order to receive Notifications.

 ### Screenshots
 [![Screenshot_20171216-210533.jpg](https://s7.postimg.org/gf2qejpgr/Screenshot_20171216-210533.jpg)](https://postimg.org/image/renxq5fvr/)